rom-rb/rom-rb.org/source/learn/introduction/index.html.md

 ## The Problem with ORMs

 Object hierarchies are very different from relational hierarchies.
-Relational hierarchies focus on data and its relationships whereas objects not only manage data, but also their *identity* and the *behavior* centered around that data.
-When attempting to reconcile those difference and map one to the other, we as developers end up *splatting* against a concrete wall.
+Relational hierarchies focus on data and its relationships, whereas objects manage not only data, but also their *identity* and the *behavior* centered around that data.
+When attempting to reconcile those differences and map one to the other, we as developers end up *splatting* against a concrete wall.

 We believe the cause can be attributed to a fundamental flaw behind ORMs; that is this idea that it's easy to: